What to expect after a colonoscopy?

 Edited by: Lisa Heffernan

 Have you been told that you need a colonoscopy?
 A colonoscopy allows your doctor to take a look at your colon and rectum to find cancer or polyps.
 It is a safe examination with very few risks.
-Dr John Martin tells us a bit more about what to expect after a colonoscopy and what recovery looks like.
+Dr John Martin tells us a bit more about what to expect after a colonoscopy and what recovery looks like - including how long it takes to have a normal bowel movement afterwards.

 What will happen after the procedure?